top of page

 Pollyanna is a young child who faces great disappointments, poverty, and even cruelty.
 She is orphaned, shuffled from place to place, pitied by many but loved by few.
 But through it all, Pollyanna, with the wisdom and optimism of a child, sees reasons to be glad.
 When she feels down, Pollyanna plays a game she has invented, The Glad Game where she literally counts her blessings and looks for goodness.
 Ultimately, it is through this character that we meet the outlook of Eleanor Porter who once wrote, “I have never believed that we ought to deny discomfort and pain and evil: I have merely thought that it is far better to greet the unknown with cheer.”

-It is this basic understanding and belief that is at the heart of all that Pollyanna Theatre strives to produce.
+It is this basic understanding and belief that is at the heart of all that Pollyanna Theatre strived to produce.
 Childhood can be a very difficult time with very real problems facing both parents and children.
 Theatre should speak to those issues honestly, but ultimately with an empowering sense of hope.
-Therefore, HOPE and GLADNESS is at the heart of all Pollyanna Theatre creates.
-Pollyanna does not attempt to candy-coat the world we create but rather always show our audience that hope is REAL and does exist in the world that they live in every day.
+Therefore, HOPE and GLADNESS was at the heart of all Pollyanna Theatre created.
+Pollyanna did not attempt to candy-coat the world we created but rather always showed our audience that hope is REAL and does exist in the world that they live in every day.

-Our audience is full of Pollyannas: Children who face great challenges of all sorts but who are growing stronger as individuals and who have the creative power to overcome great obstacles.
-It is our goal to inspire them to be the best at “The Glad Game” that they can possibly become.
+Our audience was full of Pollyannas: Children who face great challenges of all sorts but who are growing stronger as individuals and who have the creative power to overcome great obstacles.
+It was our goal to inspire them to be the best at “The Glad Game” that they can possibly become.

-The founders of Pollyanna Theatre Company believe that theatre is a powerful teaching tool that speaks to people of all ages in a unique and powerful way through a variety of visual, aural, and emotional languages.
+The founders of Pollyanna Theatre Company believed that theatre is a powerful teaching tool that speaks to people of all ages in a unique and powerful way through a variety of visual, aural, and emotional languages.
 Therefore, theatre should be a part of all general education from Pre-Kindergarten through adulthood.
-Toward that end, The Pollyanna Theatre works along side educators to inspire, motivate, and teach audiences of all ages.
-Although the company’s primary focus is upon young audience members, the ensemble performs top quality theatrical productions that speak to and illuminate the human spirit and condition for all ages.
+Toward that end, Pollyanna Theatre worked alongside educators to inspire, motivate, and teach audiences of all ages.
+Although the company’s primary focus was upon young audience members, the ensemble performed top quality theatrical productions that spoke to and illuminated the human spirit and condition for all ages.

 By its very nature, theatre teaches by example.
-The Pollyanna Theatre Company embraces this power and is dedicated to utilizing it to support educators in the Pre-K-12 curriculum whenever possible, creating and providing valuable teaching resources that accompany each of its productions.
-This does not, however, mean that Pollyanna’s productions will be overly or overtly didactic.
-Our goal is to do the opposite!
-The ensemble strives to create true art that provides avenues for ethical and moral reflection and discussion.
+The Pollyanna Theatre Company embraced this power and was dedicated to utilizing it to support educators in the Pre-K-12 curriculum whenever possible, creating and providing valuable teaching resources that accompany each of its productions.
+This does not, however, mean that Pollyanna’s productions would be overly or overtly didactic.
+Our goal was to do the opposite!
+The ensemble strived to create true art that provided avenues for ethical and moral reflection and discussion.